dlang-community/DCD/README.md

 needing its own plugin for DCD's custom socket protocol.
 It also removes a
 layer: the editor talks straight to the semantic engine over stdio, with no client process or socket hop in between, which lowers latency.

+See [editors/code/INSTALL.md](editors/code/INSTALL.md) for the full installation guide (building the server, the VS Code extension, and wiring up Neovim, Helix, Emacs, Kate, and other editors).

 # Development